oscaracena/pygattlib/README.md

 First of all, you need to create a GATTRequester, passing the address of the device to connect to.
-Then, you can read a value defined by either by its handle or by its UUID.
+Then, you can read a value defined by either its handle or by its UUID.
 For example:

 ```python
 from gattlib import GATTRequester